schoolwidelabs/sensor-immersion/temperature_collector_intermediate.md

 })
 ```

+## Step 2
+We are going to learn how to use a micro:bit to collect the values temperature in
+degrees Fahrenheit from the environmental sensor and display the value on the micro:bit.

+**Before you begin, answer question 1 on the google form**

+All the blocks you need are in the blocks menu.
+Put them together and test your code
+by downloading it to the micro:bit.
+Click the hint button if you need some help.

+After you get it working, how could you use the Math buttons to change the display to two times the temperature?
+Would you round before or after you double the temperature?

+**Don't forget to fill out the final questions on the goolge form.**

 #### ~ tutorialhint
 What needs to happen with the ``||gatorEnvironment: environmental sensor||`` when the progam on the micro:bit
 ``||basic: starts?||``